CBE544/CBE544-2019.github.io/ASE/Adsorption/README.md

 add_adsorbate (p, h2o, height = 1, position = (3.429,22.484),mol_index=20)
 write('init.traj',p)
 ```
 Once we have change the adsorption location and adsorption mol index we can run this script by `python add_ads.py` and we should generate a new trajectory called init.traj.
-This is going to be out initial trajecotry for our DFT calculation.
+This is going to be out initial trajecotry for our DFT calculation and should like something like this:

 From here we can use our vasp-ase.sub script and opt-ads.py script to submit our job.
 (Change to final line in vasp-ase.sub to read python opt-ads.py and then submit through sbatch vasp-ase.sub).
 The resulting energy of this calculation is the E<sub>surface + EC*</sub> in the equation at the top of the page.
 You should already know E<sub>surface</sub> from your previous calculation and use E<sub>EC</sub> provided to get the adsorption energy.

+### Adsorption Sites ###

+Here are the adsorption sites that must be investigated for this project.